openagri-eu/irrigation-management/README.md

 # Description

-The Irrigation service takes in data via datasets and \
+The Irrigation service provides information via It's APIs, either in the form of \
-returns the results of the ETo or soil moisture analysis
+ETo (Reference evapotranspiration) calculations or soil moisture analysis.

 # Requirements

 <ul>
     <li>git</li>
     <li>docker</li>
+    <li>docker-compose</li>
 </ul>

 Docker version used during development: 27.0.3

 # Installation

-There are two ways to install this service, via docker or directly from source.
+There are two ways to install this service, via docker (preferred) or directly from source.

 <h3> Deploying from source </h3>